-I started to paint steadily, in earnest, in Brooklyn, in 2006.
-I like to keep moving from one way of painting to the next, restless and challenged; I think of it as a migration.
 Most of my work is abstract because it usually has no subject other than its own making: materials dissolve and reunite, becoming topographies of paint.
-I like disturbing the surface of the paint, animating conditions.
+I like disturbing the surface of the paint, scraping, starting again responding to changing conditions.
 In this sense maybe my abstracts are a kind of weather.
-The space my paintings are committed to is an atmosphere of movement- recession and advancement, fluctuating density and tranparency sometimes broken by light, often there is an afterimage.
-The painting may start as a thought, then it goes in its own direction.
+The space my paintings is committed to is an atmosphere of movement- recession and advancement, fluctuating density and tranparency sometimes broken by light, often there is an afterimage.
+The painting starts as the intention to act,to practice painting, then see where it goes.

 I am inspired by the work of fellow painters looking for illumination in the dark: Rothko of course, Jake Berthot, Rebecca Purdum- and the venerables: Turner, Inness, Ryder.
 Poets too: Wallace Stevens, Rilke.